 - Permitted Uses A range of housing types are appropriate in Developing Areas, including single family homes, townhouses, and multi-family units.
 In selected areas and at appropriate intersections, commercial uses should be allowed.
 A variety of office uses would be appropriate in many areas.
 Portions of the Developing Areas with good road access and few nearby homes should allow for business and industrial parks.
 Appropriate mixed-use development should also be allowed.
-In doing so, careful mixtures of homes with light commercial and institutional uses can be appropriate to provide for convenient services and to allow people to work close to home. - Densities -Sussex County's base density of 2 units per acre is appropriate throughout this classification; however, medium and higher density (4-12 units per acre) can be appropriate in certain locations.
-Medium and higher density could be supported in areas: where there is central water and sewer; near sufficient commercial uses and employment centers; where it is in keeping with the character of the area; where it is along a main road or at/or near a major intersection; where there is adequate Level of Service; or where other considerations exist that are relevant to the requested project and density.
+In doing so, careful mixtures of homes with light commercial and institutional uses can be appropriate to provide for convenient services and to allow people to work close to home. - Densities Low, medium and high density residential development is appropriate in this classification; however, medium and higher density is not appropriate in all locations.
+This should range from 2 to 12 homes per acre.
+Medium and higher density (4 units per acre and above) can be considered in areas, including, but not limited to, where there is central water and sewer, near sufficient commercial uses, with a similar surrounding density, similar to the surrounding uses, adequate LOS or no negative impact to the LOS, and along a main road or at/or near a major intersection.
 A clustering option permitting smaller lots and additional flexibility in dimensional standards is encouraged on tracts of a certain minimum size, provided significant permanent common open space is preserved and the development is connected to central water and sewer service.